OpenRefine/openrefine.org/_posts/2020-02-20- 2020-survey-results.md

 ---

 The results of our fourth OpenRefine user survey are out!
-We received 178 responses in less than four weeks (vs. 122 in 2018 over a seven month period)!
+We received 178 responses in less than four weeks (vs. 122 in 2018 over seven months)!
 The goal of the study is to keep an accurate and up to date picture of the OpenRefine community.
 When possible, we compared the 2020 results with our previous survey.
 You can view the full details of the [2012](http://googlerefine.blogspot.ca/2012/10/google-refine-usage-survey-results.html), [2014](http://openrefine.org/blog/2014/08/29/2014-survey-results.html), and [2018](http://openrefine.org/blog/2018/07/16/2018-survey-results.html) surveys

 ## Community you identify with

-While librarians remain the largest group (37.64%), Wikidata contributor (and semantic web users - 12.92%) made an entry as the second largest user group in 2020!
+While librarians remain the largest group (37.64%), Wikidata contributor (and semantic web users - 12.92%) made an entry as the second-largest user group in 2020!
 Researchers now rank third with 10.7% of the user base.
 Note the community Archivist was not suggested in the answer but still gather 4.49% of the answer!

 <a href="https://raw.github.com/OpenRefine/openrefine.github.com/master/images/2020survey/1.png"><img src="https://raw.githubusercontent.com/OpenRefine/openrefine.github.com/master/images/2020survey/1.png" class="inset" /></a>